dave-lang/webmin-docker/README.md

 It uses the Docker CLI and abuses the `--format {{}}` arg for output parsing.

 Currently translated to English, Italian and Polish.
+UI is responsive across all device sizes.

 ## Install